 A-levels are gateway qualifications for many degrees and careers, typically studied between the ages of 16 and 18.
 They usually take two years of study to complete and act as a level 3 certification between GCSEs and degrees.

-There are many reasons why someone might not complete A-levels, ranging from pursuing a career to personal or health reasons.
+There are many reasons why someone might not complete A-levels as an adult, ranging from pursuing a career to personal or health reasons.
 Others might find that they initially took A-levels that are less relevant to their ambitions and are now looking to explore a route back into education, or need specific qualifications to move up the career ladder.

 With the popularity of online courses and other pathways opening up, it's not surprising to see that many adults are exploring taking A-levels later in life.
 In this blog, we’ll see how you can become a mature student and get that key A-level qualification.